Bitlocker Encryption: The Guard of Your Data [You Must Know]- Qiling

 turn on device encryption in windows 11

 Step 6.
-Manage-bde -status displays the encryption state of all available disks.
-This command works on Windows 10, 11, and Home.
+The command "manage-bde -status" displays the encryption state of all available disks on Windows 10, 11, and Home, providing information on the encryption status of each disk.

 Since some of you may think it is not necessary when you work at home and store data on your personal computer.
 If you want to disable BitLocker, check this out: